Open edX and the need for a CMS

 - One homepage with one possible layout

 - One course catalog page with almost the same layout and basic search features

 - A course about page for each course

 - A set of 6 static pages for things like the honor code, terms of service, privacy policies, contact information, frequently asked questions, and some more.

-It may be the case that your online learning initiative has some very specific requirements for the web content pages that can not be met with open edX by itself, or it may also be that the user experience has to be modified to allow for any specific requirements.
+It may be the case that your online learning initiative has some very specific requirements for the web content pages that can not be met with the Open edX platform itself, or it may also be that the user experience has to be modified to allow for any specific requirements.

 It may also be the case that the publishing and management of your web contents need to be simplified and liberated from the more complex deployment of changes that the Open edX platform demands, or that there is an existing platform or corporate website that has to be integrated with it.